 The Congressional Art Competition began in 1982 to provide an opportunity for members of Congress to encourage and recognize the artistic talents of their young constituents.
 Since then, over 650,000 high school students have been involved with the nationwide competition.

-If you are interested in entering the competition, please refer to the following forms: Art Competition Checklist and Rules For Students and Teachers.
+If you are interested in entering the competition, please refer to the following forms: Letter to Teachers, Art Competition Checklist, Student Release Form, and the Rules For Students and Teachers.
 If you would like more information on the annual Congressional District Art Competition, please contact Emma Wallace in my Hendersonville Office at (828) 693-5660.